bsnes-emu/bsnes/docs/interface/higan-cli.md

 [the Game Library](../concepts/game-library.md),
 and then loaded from there when higan starts.

+When loading a game from the Game Library via higan's GUI, you can force higan to emulate a particular regional variant of the relevant console by choosing a region code from the drop-down list in the lower-right of the filesystem browser.
+To achieve the same effect from the command-line, `PATH` should be set to the region code used in the GUI, followed by a vertical bar (`|`), followed by actual filesystem path to the game folder or ROM file to load.

 # Examples

 Play a previously-imported copy of Super Mario World